HealthLinkBC File #100a, July 2013

 - How is a severe allergic reaction treated?

-- What foods can cause a severe allergic reaction or anaphylaxis in children?
+- What foods can cause a severe allergic reaction or anaphylaxis in children and teenagers?

 - What can I do to help avoid a reaction?